 Enjoy Your Extra Sunlight And Help Brighten A Child’s Life

-You can enjoy the lighter days of the year by providing the brightest day for a child with a life-threatening medical condition.
+You can enjoy the lighter days of the year by providing the brightest day for a child with a critical illness.
 While our biggest concern during these winter months is usually something small, like dealing with the cold and darkness, there are some kids out there who aren’t as lucky.
 That is why our partner, Make-A-Wish, is such a great organization.
 They provide wishes to children which can bring hope and joy to their lives when they need it most.

 Wishes come in all shapes and sizes.
 No matter where you are, whether it’s Santa Fe, Fremont, or Anchorage, you can make a difference in the life of a child by donating a car to Wheels For Wishes.
 Make-A-Wish “Wish Kids” might choose to do any number of things.
 The most popular wish is to enjoy some time in Disney World and some kids even play football against Mickey Mouse, while others wish to go to another country, or wish to meet their favorite celebrities!
 No matter their wish, Make-A-Wish works to make it a reality.
 Wishes bring a sense of hope to children and their families when they need it most.